gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

   </figcaption>
 </figure>

+In the example above, the pixels have the same connectivity as the graph in <a href="#figure3">Figure 3</a>.

+To fill all pixels with the same color we perform iterated vertex contractions until there is a single graph vertex.

 ## Specifying the objective

-Our goal is to minimize the number of steps needed to fully contract a graph to a single vertex.
-Specifically, the solution will be the shortest sequence of `(vertex, color)` pairs that leave a single vertex when applied to a graph.
-To apply a pair we first change the vertex's color, then we apply a contraction at that vertex.
+Our goal is to find a sequence of contractions that fully contracts the graph and has a length no greater than our target number of moves.
+A contraction is defined by the vertex being contracted and the color it's being assigned, so a puzzle solution will be a sequence of `(vertex, color)` pairs.

-The naïve, brute force approach is fairly obvious &mdash; select a vertex at random, select a color of one of its neighbors (different from its own color), contract the vertex with that color, and repeat until only one vertex remains.
-Do this for all possible selections and track the solution with the minimum sequence length.
+The naïve, brute force approach is a simple tree traversal &mdash; select a vertex at random, select a color of one of its neighbors (different from its own color), contract the vertex with that color, and repeat until only one vertex remains.
+Do this for all possible vertices/colors and return when a solution is found with the desired length.

 > You may notice that the order in which vertices are contracted matters, so the number of possible contraction sequences grows exponentially with the number of vertices.